aquastar/research-homepage/content/authors/admin/_index.md

 - Visitors

 ---
 I am an Assistant Professor in the Computer Science and Engineering Department of Mississippi State University.
 Before joining MS State in 2020, I have been working as a research assistant at Virginia Tech.
-I received an outstanding contribution award from Toyota Research North America in 2016.
-Currently, I am focusing on **graph machine learning** and its applications on spatial problems, circuit, molecule, etc.
+I am now working on machine learning over graphs/networks, with a particular emphasis on network flow problems.

 <!-- Researchers/students sharing the same interests are welcome to contact me for collaborations [[Openings]](/post/opening/). -->

 - **`[Paper]`** 12/2022: One paper is accepted by [SIAM Data Mining (SDM) 23'](https://www.siam.org/conferences/cm/conference/sdm23)
   - how super transmitters interact with each other in network flows such as social, traffic and disease spreading.
+- **`[Award]`** 10/2022: undergraduate research program funded by MS state ORED
 - **`[Award]`** 4/2022: Appreciate NSF's support for my research on flows on graphs!
   - [CRII: Interpretable Influence Propagating and Blocking on Graphs](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2153369&HistoricalAwards=false)
 - **`[Paper]`** 12/2021: One paper is accepted by [SIAM Data Mining (SDM) 22'](https://www.siam.org/conferences/cm/conference/sdm22)